waits on the deep rocky seamounts

 Diet

 Feeds on small crustaceans and zooplankton.
 Hovers near rocky reefs picking drifting prey from water column.
 Uses large eyes to detect prey in low light.
-Feeds in loose schools near bottom.
+Feeds in loose schools.

 Habitat

 Deep continental slopes and seamounts between 200 and 600 metres depth.
 Prefers rocky bottoms and steep underwater topography.
-Often found in aggregations near submarine canyons and mountains.
+Often found in aggregations near submarine canyons.

 Range

 Deep waters around New Zealand from Northland to Campbell Plateau.
 Most common on Chatham Rise and off east coast of South Island.
-Also found in Atlantic, Indian and Pacific Oceans globally.
+Also found in Atlantic, Indian and Pacific Oceans.

 Endemism